 Center for Faculty Excellence

 The Center for Faculty Excellence is the University’s lead resource for teaching and learning support for faculty, staff, and graduate students.
-The CFE provides professional development workshops, consultations, web resources, learning communities, and more—all designed to help those involved in teaching to create an engaged and articulate learning experience for all BGSU students.
+The CFE provides professional development workshops and training sessions, instructional design consultations, web resources, communities of practice, certificate programs, and more—all designed to support the BGSU teaching community.

 BGSU Syllabus Template & Required Policy Language